 - 4.1.
 Explain the uses of models and metaphors in Cognitive Psychology and why they are used. - 4.2.
-Explain why computers are and are not intelligent, how they are similar to and different from Human Intelligence.
-Include Information Processing's definition of intelligence. - 4.3.
-Explain what Atkinson and Shiffrin mean by structures and processes of intelligence. - 4.4.
+What is Information Processing's definition of intelligence?
+Explain why computers are and are not intelligent, how they are similar to and different from Human Intelligence. - 4.3.
+Define and explain what Atkinson and Shiffrin mean by structures and processes of intelligence.
+Then give examples. - 4.4.
 Explain why the Information Processing model postulates three stores in memory. - 4.5.
-Define and explain metacognition and consciousness. - 4.6.
+Define and explain awareness (consciousness) and agency (metacognition). - 4.6.
 Explain in general terms what is meant by semantic encoding of verbal material. - 4.7.
 Explain what is meant by "thesis" and "context" of academic knowledge. - 4.8.
 Explain what is meant by elaborative rehearsal of verbal material. - 4.9.
 Explain how Schema Theory defines and explains knowledge. - 4.10.
 Define, explain, and give examples of the three types of scripts. - 4.11.
 Define, explain, and give examples of types of narratives. - 4.12.
 Explain how Schema Theory explains recovered or reconstructed memory. - 4.13.
 Explain how Schema Theory is an example of a nurture with nature theory.